Float Fishing In Ontario – When, Where And How

 Where did it start?
 Many anglers will tell you that centerpin fishing originated in BC or in the USA, but the truth is it started right here in Ontario.

-I’m sure many will disagree but it was years after Ontario anglers were perfecting this style of fishing and catching tons of fish did it finally catch on in the USA and out west in BC.
+I’m sure many will disagree, but it was years after Ontario anglers were perfecting this style of fishing and catching tons of fish that it finally caught on in the USA and out west in BC.

 New To Centerpin Fishing?